tortoise/orm-benchmarks/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 Since pypika is immutable, and our Queryset object is as well, we need tests to guarantee our immutability.
 Then we can aggresively cache querysets.
-Also spending a lot of time in _copy.

-Also, we can make more queries use parameterised queries, this is a large ``pypika`` undertaking, though.
+Also, we can make more queries use parameterised queries, cache SQL generation, and cache prepared queries.

 Perf fixes applied
 ------------------